lfariabr/konquista/README.md

+konquista.com.br
-WhatsLab - WhatsApp CRM: Lead Relationship Management System
+Konquista: Lead Relationship Management System

 Overview

-WhatsLab is a full-featured CRM (Customer Relationship Management) project designed to streamline lead management and communication via WhatsApp.
+Full-featured CRM (Customer Relationship Management) project designed to streamline lead management and communication via WhatsApp.

 The system focuses on automating personalized message delivery, managing leads, and integrating advanced APIs to ensure efficient lead nurturing and engagement.
 It provides a complete suite of tools, including CSV upload, real-time analytics, and an intuitive user interface for administrators.